Veterinary Care for Horses

 We offer equine veterinary care with a focus on preventative health care, lameness, dentistry, wound care, and podiatry.
-We also provide in-hospital and on-farm diagnostic services to horse owners utilizing a range of technology including, digital radiography and digital ultrasounds.
+We also provide in-hospital and on-farm diagnostic services to horse owners utilizing technology such as digital radiography.

 Importance of Equine Care